 Often times we are asked why our flowers are priced the way they are.
-When available, we source our blooms from local farms within 99 miles of Maplewood.
+When available, we source our blooms from local farms located within 99 miles of Maplewood.
 The flowers are transported to the shop via car or van, and arrive in the freshest state possible.
-We are proud to work with farmers and growers who pay themselves and their staff a living wage.
-We value being a part of this local ecosystem and economy, and will support within our community however possible.
+We are SO incredibly proud to work with farmers and growers who pay themselves and their staff a living wage.
+They are able to share with us the story of a particular variety or how they came to grow their favorite plants.
+We value being a part of this local ecosystem and economy, and actively support within our community however possible.

-We pledge to utilize locally-grown floral product wherever possible and especially during the growing months of April thru October.
-In the off months, we may source from other parts of the US and globally, though we will always be transparent as to where your flowers are coming from.
+Brave Floral purchases locally-grown floral product for our designs whenever possible and especially during the growing months of April thru October.
+In the off months, we may source from other parts of the US and globally, though we will always be transparent as to where your flowers are grown.

 On Mindful Growth

-We work tirelessly to avoid single-use plastics (including all floral foam), implement recyclable papers in our wrapping, hire local freelancers and designers for event work, and reduce botanical waste through our composting partner Java’s Compost.
+We work tirelessly to avoid single-use plastics (including all floral foam) in our design mechanics; implement recyclable goods in our packaging; hire local freelancers and designers for event work; and reduce botanical waste through our composting partner Java’s Compost.
 Every day, we are adding to our community of friends, florists, growers, farmers, and vendor partners who align with practices to better the environment in their respective industries.

-Our team of experienced and budding floral designers come from an array of education backgrounds ranging from New York Botanical Garden, New York Flower School, Brooklyn Botanic Garden plus design training with various shops and studios based in New York City.
-Our designs are led with intention with an emphasis on color, juxtaposition and holistic environmental storytelling.
+Our team of experienced and budding shop associates & floral designers come from an array of education backgrounds ranging from New York Botanical Garden, New York Flower School, Brooklyn Botanic Garden plus design training with various shops and studios based in New York City.
+Our designs are led with intention, emphasizing color, juxtaposition and holistic environmental storytelling.